China and the United Nations: Voting trends

 These trends began to change following the Arab awakening and the NATO invasion of Libya in 2011.
 China voted yes on UNSCR 1970 to refer Muammar Gaddafi to the International Criminal Court, but abstained on UNSCR 1973, which established a no-fly zone and authorized sanctions against Libya.
 Shortly after the vote, NATO invaded Libya, resulting in the overthrow of Gaddafi, his public execution, a civil war that continues through 2022.
 China has since "held up Libya as an example of the United States and the rest of the West using humanitarian concerns to justify aggression and regime change by force."
 Its views on territorial sovereignty have thus hardened since 2011.
 Thus, for example, between 2010 and 2020 China vetoed ten resolutions regarding Syria and takes a more vocal position in the UN regarding matters of sovereignty.

 From 1991 to 2020, the vast majority of China's abstentions and all of its vetoes have occurred on issues that involve territorial integrity, primarily sanctions and the jurisdiction of the International Criminal Court.
 In her analysis of China's security council voting behavior, Professor Dawn C. Murphy concludes, "These votes directly correspond to China's promotion of the Five Principles, especially the principles of mutual respect for territory and sovereignty and mutual noninterference in the internal affairs of other states."

-Although China's opposition to sanctions is well established in its voting behavior, there have been some exceptions.
+China consistently opposes sanctions, although there have been some exceptions.
 For example, in addition to the Libyan sanctions discussed above, China voted in favor of sanctioning North Korea in 2006 for its nuclear program.
 China has also voted yes on seven sanctions votes against Iran in relation to its developing nuclear program.
 Its atypical votes regarding Iran may arguably be explained by a desire not to confront the United States on a matter that the United States believes to be a vital national interest.